-Public safety represents the costs of police and fire protection and emergency medical services, which makes up 61% and 65% of the total disbursements for 2021 and 2020, respectively, and were higher in 2020 than in 2021 since in 2020 the Township was completing the construction of a fire station.
-Public Works includes the costs for the Road & Bridge Fund as well as the lighting districts and makes up 21% and 18% of the total disbursements for 2021 and 2020, respectively.
-Public health includes the cost to maintain the Township's Cemetery and the cost of responding to and mitigating the effects of the ongoing COVID-19 pandemic, and accordingly, public health expenses were significantly more in 2021 and 2020 than in previous years.
+Public safety represents the costs of police and fire protection and emergency medical services, which makes up 64% and 61% of the total disbursements for 2022 and 2021, respectively, and were higher in 2022 than in 2021 as the Township has been working to provided a higher level of Fire and EMS services to Township residents.
+Public Works includes the costs for the Road & Bridge Fund as well as the lighting districts and makes up 21% of the total disbursements for 2022 and 2021.
+Public health includes the cost to maintain the Township's Cemetery and the cost of responding to and mitigating the effects of the ongoing COVID-19 pandemic, and accordingly, public health expenses were significantly more in 2021 than in 2022.
 Conservation-Recreation includes the personnel and maintenance costs for all the Township's parks.